derekl-beep/stackedit-notes/Control.md

 Any vector $\xi_i \in \mathbb{R}^n \neq 0$ and constant $\lambda_i \in \mathbb{R}$ satisfying this equation are the **eigenvector** and the **eigenvalue** of matrix $A$.

 Tackling dynamical systems in the eigenvector coordinates are advantageous.
+It gives us diagonal system dynamics, which is easier to be solved.

 Define